oconnor663/jacko.io/posts/async_io.md

 [^writeln]: We could use `write!` or `writeln!` instead of `format!` to avoid
-    allocating a `String` here, but that results in three write system calls, one for the prefix, one for number, and one more for the newline.
+    allocating a `String` here, but that results in three write system calls, one for the prefix, one for the number, and one more for the newline.
     That's probably slower than allocating.
 Separate writes would also appear as separate reads on the client side, and we'd need to do line buffering to avoid garbled output when we run multiple clients at once below.
 It's not guaranteed that the `format!` approach will come out as a single read on the client side, but in small examples like these it generally does.